Design and optimisation of linear variable differential transformers and voice coil actuators using finite element analysis: a methodical approach to enhance sensor response and actuation force: Experimental validation

-The Voice Coil actuator force measurements were carried out over the same displacement range of $\pm2.5$~mm, ensuring consistency with the LVDT characterisation, and follow the same procedure introduced in \cite{setup-paper}.
-The secondary coils are driven with a low frequency ($0.1$~Hz) sine wave with an amplitude of $30.75$~mA, and at each position of the primary coil the apparent weight of the suspended secondary coil assembly is measured by a precision balance placed below the custom mount.
-This weight change follows the 0.1~Hz signal due to the produced Lorentz force, and allows us to calculate the normalised force (N/A) through the gravitational acceleration ($\rm \mathbf{g} = 9.81\ m/s^2$).
-To tune the weight on the precision balance the secondary coil assembly is supported by three springs.
+The Voice Coil actuator force measurements were carried out over the same displacement range of $\pm2.5$~mm, ensuring consistency with the LVDT characterisation, and~following the same procedure introduced in \cite{setup-paper}.
+The~secondary coils are driven with a low-frequency ($0.1$~Hz) sine wave with an amplitude of $30.75$~mA, and~at each position of the primary coil, the apparent weight of the suspended secondary coil assembly is measured by a precision balance placed below the custom mount.
+This weight change follows the 0.1~Hz signal due to the produced Lorentz force and~allows us to calculate the normalised force (N/A) through the gravitational acceleration ($\rm \mathbf{g} = 9.81\ m/s^2$).
+To~tune the weight on the precision balance, the secondary coil assembly is supported by three springs.
 This introduces a correction factor $k = 1.171 \pm 0.016$~\cite{setup-paper} to take the mechanical coupling into account.
-The final VC actuator force is then calculated via $\mathbf{F} = k\Delta m\mathbf{g}$, with $\Delta m$ the amplitude of the weight changes measured by the precision balance.
-The measurement is repeated three times to obtain a statistical uncertainty, and the following systematic uncertainties are considered: \begin{itemize} \item \textbf{Excitation voltage}: directly scales the produced force, and as the choice of the actual value depends on the DAQ system and actuator application we modified the default voltage amplitude (5~V) that drives the current source by $\pm 1$~V to study how it affects the normalised force. \item \textbf{Transverse offset}: reflects potential transverse coil misalignments in the experimental measurement setup.
-Therefore the primary coil transverse position was modified with $\pm 0.5$~mm. \item \textbf{Spring correction factor}: to propagate the uncertainty of the correction factor $k$ to the calculated actuator force we vary this factor with its error $\pm 0.016$. \item \textbf{Mesh resolution}: determines the accuracy of the field gradients in the simulation model.
-The default setting (0.5) of Airspace-2 was adjusted to 0.1 (very fine grid) and 1.0 (coarse grid). \end{itemize} The excitation voltage, transverse offset, and spring correction factor systematics are applied to data, while the mesh resolution systematic only applies to simulations.
+The~final VC actuator force is then calculated via $\mathbf{F} = k\Delta m\mathbf{g}$, where~$\Delta m$ is the amplitude of the weight changes measured by the precision balance.
+The~measurement is repeated three times to obtain a statistical uncertainty, and~the following systematic uncertainties are~considered: \begin{itemize} \item \textbf{Excitation voltage}: directly scales the produced force, and~as the choice of the actual value depends on the DAQ system and actuator application, we modified the default voltage amplitude (5~V) that drives the current source by $\pm 1$~V to study how it affects the normalised force. \item \textbf{Transverse offset}: reflects potential transverse coil misalignments in the experimental measurement setup.
+Therefore, the primary coil transverse position was modified with $\pm 0.5$~mm. \item \textbf{Spring correction factor}: to propagate the uncertainty of the correction factor $k$ to the calculated actuator force, we vary this factor with its error $\pm 0.016$. \item \textbf{Mesh resolution}: determines the accuracy of the field gradients in the simulation model.
+The~default setting (0.5) of Airspace-2 was adjusted to 0.1 (very fine grid) and 1.0 (coarse grid). \end{itemize}